Adaptation Action Coalition (Completed)

 Infrastructure is critical for climate adaptation and resilience

-The climate is changing, with increasing extreme weather events and record temperatures posing risks to the global economy, civil society, and investors.
+The climate is changing, with increasing extreme weather events and record temperatures posing risks to the global economy, civil society and investors.
 The changing climate can no longer be viewed as a distant problem and must be factored into climate adaptation for global resilience.

-However, the lack of a global standard for climate resilient infrastructure means that physical climate risks (PCRs) are too often overlooked in the design and valuation of infrastructure assets, jeopardizing the success of climate adaptation planning.
+However, the lack of a global standard for climate resilient infrastructure means that physical climate risks are too often overlooked in the design and valuation of infrastructure assets, jeopardizing the success of climate adaptation planning.
 We need a greater understanding of evolving climate hazards, to mainstream them in investment decisions and build global resilience.

 Infrastructure initiatives to deliver a climate resilient world